sap-tutorials/Tutorials/tutorials/cv-package-aicore-train-object-detection/cv-package-aicore-train-object-detection.md

 The workflows have another method `create-template` to build a training pipeline with placeholders for datasets and hyper-parameters.
 This training pipeline internally references the Docker image you created previously.
 You are not required to modify/ update the AI code contained, but you can tweak hyper-parameters to achieve different model qualities, demonstrated later in the tutorial.

-Pase and edit the following snippet.
+Paste and edit the following snippet.
 Replace `<YOUR_GIT_Repo_PATH>` with the absolute path to the directory that contains the repository you've on-boarded to SAP AI Core.
 This repository syncs using Git Ops.

  > In this tutorial, the workflow object points to the object-detection-train content.